 Microsoft Project instructor-led training courses are offered in downtown Toronto, Ontario, Canada.
 Avantix Learning offers Microsoft Project courses at the introduction, intermediate and advanced levels.
 Our current Project courses are available for 2013, 2016, 2019, 2021 and 365.
 You can attend a public course at our Toronto location or arrange a custom course at your site or ours as instructor-led classroom (ILC) or, for remote users, as virtual classroom (VC) courses.

 UPCOMING PROJECT COURSES

-We are currently offering our public courses in virtual classroom format.
-Our instructor-led training may be delivered as live classroom (LC) or virtual classroom (VC) courses.
-Contact us at firstname.lastname@example.org to discuss any of our custom training options.
+Our instructor-led training may be delivered as in-person (live classroom) or virtual classroom courses as indicated.
+Contact us at email@example.com to discuss any of our custom training options.

 Check out key new features in our Microsoft Project version overview.

 Novice users can begin with our Microsoft Project: Introduction course.

 Move up to the next level in our Microsoft Project: Intermediate / Advanced course.